-I am a qualified Prescriber of medication Physiotherapist with a speciality in musculo skeletal conditions.
+I am a qualified Physiotherapist specialising in musculoskeletal conditions with masters in independent prescribing, minor illnesses, injury and soft tissue injection therapy.
 I have always been interested in the body and the importance of movement to promote wellbeing.

 In my teenage years, I was the North West county gymnast champion, as a gymnast I had to understand the capabilities of my body and the exercise regime required to keep healthy.
 After the birth of my first son, I was able to get back into shape quickly, however in my late twenties I had a horse riding accident that resulted in a fracture of my neck.
 I realised after experiencing first-hand the process of rehabilitation with a physiotherapist how important movement was for health and so started my journey of education, qualification, teaching and caring.

 I’ve been practising yoga since my early 20’s and initially trained as a yoga teacher in various styles, with some amazing teachers including Iyengar trained, Dharma Mittra and Richard Freeman as well as training in Hatha, Ashtanga, Flow Yoga and Kundalini Yoga.
-After qualifying as a teacher, I continued to become a teacher trainer in Hatha Yoga and Kundalini Yoga with I-sky teacher training.
+After qualifying as a teacher, I continued to become a teacher trainer in Hatha Yoga, Kundalini Yoga with I-sky teacher training and anatomy teacher for yoga therapy.

 In addition to Yoga I trained in Pilates as a mat based teacher and have loved the results in both patients and students.